cscart/docs/en/user_guide/orders/shipments/index.rst

 CS-Cart and Multi-Vendor allow you to ship items from a single order in multiple batches and/or at different periods of time.
 These batches are treated as separate **shipments** of one order.
 This is useful when you have to deal with back orders regularly.

-For example, if a customer orders several items that are out of stock, you can ship the in-stock items once the order has been placed, and send the remaining items at a later date as a separate shipment.
+For example, if a customer orders several items that are out of stock, you can ship the in-stock items right after the order has been placed, and send the remaining items at a later date as a separate shipment.

 Depending on whether you allow multiple shipments for one order, the **Shipping Information** section of an order page will look different.